AaHaHaa/gas_UPPE/README.md

 It is useful for simulating pulse compression in gases, Raman physics (e.g. soliton self-frequency shift, Raman generation, or multidimensional solitary state generation), and photoionization-induced blueshift, etc.

+> [!CAUTION]
+> Ar refractive index was wrong!
+Please update the code.
+I fixed the constant-pressure one on 2/20.
+I just fixed the gradient-pressure one (2/28).
+I'll keep this note here for a few days.

 ## Capabilities:
 1. It solves the pulse propagation with
    - [RK4IP](http://www.sciencedirect.com/science/article/pii/S0010465512004262) (Runge-Kutta under the interaction picture) if single-mode.